-- Visual prompts and resources including visual timetables are used to facilitate access for all pupils where these are seen to be helpful - Disability awareness is promoted in the curriculum, through assemblies and specific events, for example The Paralympics

-- Staff working with pupils with disabilities receive specialist training - Our School Development Plan focuses on improving outcomes for every child, underlining our commitment to equal access and opportunities for all children. - Thorough risk assessments are undertaken as required and take full account of the needs of disabled children, for example a named adult will provide 1:1 support if appropriate. - Disabled pupils are able to access a range of activities and clubs beyond the school day; they participate in residential visits.
+- 1. Increasing access to the curriculum by: - Visual prompts and resources including visual timetables are used to facilitate access for all pupils where these are seen to be helpful; - Disability awareness is promoted in the curriculum, through assemblies and specific events, for example The Paralympics; - Staff working with pupils with disabilities receive specialist training; - Our School Development Plan (SDP) focuses on improving outcomes for every child, underlining our commitment to equal access and opportunities for all children; - Thorough risk assessments are undertaken as required and take full account of the needs of disabled children, for example a named adult will provide 1:1 support if appropriate; - Disabled pupils are able to access a range of activities and clubs beyond the school day; they participate in residential visits.

-Future Developments
+2. Future Developments

-- On-going provision of specialist aids, equipment and ICT to promote disabled pupils' access to the curriculum. - Wider use of prepared visual aids and prompts including visual timetables. - Consider OT assessment of classrooms and optimal seating positions when appropriate.
+- On-going provision of specialist aids, equipment and ICT to promote disabled pupils' access to the curriculum; - Wider use of prepared visual aids and prompts including visual timetables; - Consider OT assessment of classrooms and optimal seating positions when appropriate.